node-rpc/node-rpc/README.md

 * using hessian protocol impleaments encode and decode operation.
 * support middileware mechanism which is same as koa.
 * can reiceve request base on event's behavior.
-* support custome define your own decoder and encoder.
+* support customize define your own decoder and encoder.
 * Load balancing base on Zookeeper

 ## Usage